Can You Cancel a Debt Settlement Contract?

 Federal Law and Debt Relief Cancellation

-While some states have laws that address debt relief cancellation, for example by requiring companies to honor a "cooling-off period" in which you can cancel without penalty, your best bet is to work with a reputable debt settlement company.
+While some states have laws that address debt relief cancellation, for example by requiring companies to have a "cooling-off period" in which you can cancel without penalty, your best bet is to work with a reputable debt settlement company.
 (One way to check a company’s reputation is to look at its Trustpilot rating.)

 How to Cancel a Debt Settlement Contract